vosslab/oasa/README.md

 OASA is a free python library for manipulating and analyzing chemical structures and is distributed under GNU GPL.
 The program is provided as is without warranty of any kind.
-For details see the file "gpl.txt" in main oasa directory.
+For details see the file "LICENSE" in main oasa directory.
 More info can be found on the [OASA project page](https://bkchem.zirael.org/oasa_en.html).
 BKChem, the primary consumer of this library, is documented on the [BKChem homepage](https://bkchem.zirael.org/).
 Usage notes are in [docs/USAGE.md](docs/USAGE.md).
+Current version: 0.16beta.

 INSTALL
 --------------------------------------------------